PostHog/posthog.com/contents/docs/deployment.md

 ## AWS ECS Fargate

-We maintain a CloudFormation [config](https://github.com/fuziontech/posthog/blob/master/deployment/aws/ecs/combined.yaml) for deploying Posthog with Redis and Postgres to a stack on AWS.
-For the container hosting we use fargate so that you only pay for what you need.
+We maintain a CloudFormation [config](https://github.com/PostHog/deployment/blob/master/aws/cloudformation/ecs/posthog.yaml) for deploying Posthog with Redis and Postgres to a stack on AWS.
+This is the script that we will be referencing from S3 later.
+For the container rumtime we use fargate so that you only pay for what you need.

 For an in depth how-to on CloudFormations check out the [AWS Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html)

-If you are curious what the code and configs look like check it out [here](https://github.com/PostHog/deployment/blob/master/aws/cloudformation/ecs/posthog.yaml)

 Lets get started:

 1. Go to the CloudFormation page on your AWS [console](https://console.aws.amazon.com/cloudformation/)
-2. Click **Create Stack -> With New Resources (standard)**
+1. Click **Create Stack -> With New Resources (standard)**
-3. Select template source as **Amazon S3 URL** and use this url: `https://deployments-posthog.s3-us-west-2.amazonaws.com/cloudformation/ecs/fargate/posthog.yaml`
+1. Select template source as **Amazon S3 URL** and use this url: `https://deployments-posthog.s3-us-west-2.amazonaws.com/cloudformation/ecs/fargate/posthog.yaml`
-4. Choose a Stack Name and review the Parameters.
+1. Choose a Stack Name and review the Parameters.
 You will need to update these if you want to modify default behaviours or setup SMTP configs as described below
-5. Review the rest of the config wizard pages
+1. Review the rest of the config wizard pages
-6. On the Review stack page you can click **estimate cost** to get an estimate of how much your specific config will cost per month.
+1. On the Review stack page you can click **estimate cost** to get an estimate of how much your specific config will cost per month.
 The default configs cost about ~\$27 USD a month
-7. If you are ready, click **Create Stack**!
+1. If you are ready, click **Create Stack**!
-8. Once deployment completes look under **Options** for the Publicly facing ELB Host
+1. Once deployment completes look under **Options** for the Publicly facing ELB Host

-# **⚠️ You should review all of the parameters in the config and also you should _definitely_ setup for TLS.
+**⚠️ You should review all of the parameters in the config and also you should _definitely_ setup for TLS.
 Once you have TLS setup for your ELB you should disable insecure access via HTTP by removing the evironment variable `DISABLE_SECURE_SSL_REDIRECT=1` from the Task definition in ECS and deploy the updated Task definition revision.**

 ## Source installation